wethegreenpeople/anytype-mcp/README.md

 - `get_ingestion_stats`: View statistics about ingested documents
 - `clear_ingestion`: Clear the vector store and start fresh

+## Additional Notes

+### Using `mxbai-embed-large` from Ollama
+The `mxbai-embed-large` model is used for generating embeddings in this project.
+It is fetched from Ollama and configured in the code.
+If you prefer to use a different embedding model, you can modify the `OLLAMA_MODEL` variable in `anytype.py` to point to your desired model.

+### NLTK and `punkt_tab`
+This project uses the NLTK library for sentence tokenization, specifically the `punkt_tab` tokenizer.
+The tokenizer is automatically downloaded to the application's data directory during the initial setup.
+If you prefer to use a different tokenizer or library, you can replace the `nltk` dependency and update the `split_into_sentences` function in `anytype.py` accordingly.

 ## License

 ## Contributing